Thirumalai-97/quantum_club/content/fallfest/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: Lunch & Learn ☕️
+      - title: What is Qiskit Fall Fest ?
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: 'Qiskit Fall Fest is a series of events that brings together students who are interested in the exciting field of quantum information.
+The week of festivities includes workshops for people who are new to Qiskit, coding challenges for a range of skill levels'
         align: left
         background:
           image: